 AI token spend — the cost of LLM API calls across an engineering org — has become a P&L problem nobody planned for when they handed out Claude Code licenses.
 Seat-based tools like GitHub Copilot and Cursor sit on the visible side: budgetable, predictable, easy to put in a spreadsheet.
 The API layer underneath is a different animal.
 It charges by token, scales non-linearly with agent autonomy, and produces no natural stopping point once an engineer discovers that fanning out parallel agents finishes a refactor in an hour.

 The orgs that survived cloud bill shock in 2013 built FinOps: meter the resource, allocate it to teams, put visible budgets on business units, page someone before the invoice arrives.
 The same window is open for AI token spend.
 The teams that build the governance architecture now will own clean P&L attribution and controllable cost curves.
-The teams that wait will explain a surprise invoice every quarter for the rest of the decade.
+The teams that wait will explain a surprise invoice every quarter.

 One counterintuitive read: the teams spending the most on tokens often have the best unit economics, not the worst.
 A platform team burning $8,000/month and shipping 200 PRs at $40 each is dramatically more efficient than a team burning $1,200/month and shipping 8 PRs at $150 each.
 Absolute spend is the wrong signal.
 Cost per shipped unit of work is the right one — and you cannot calculate it without attribution infrastructure underneath every call.